bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 * As you can see, the model is performing surprisingly well in capturing the trends of future movements

 ## LSTMs

-With a little bit of research, you will find that LSTMs seem to perform pretty poorly on real financial data.
+With a little bit of research, you will find that LSTM neural networks seem to perform pretty poorly on real financial data.
 The reason for this is that they are extremely prone to over-fitting, and on top of that, they perform poorly when working with auto-regression problems.
 * LSTM window sizes don't seem to make a big difference (or can perform worse), despite being one of the main features when used on financial data
 * An LSTM model might be better suited as part of a language processing model

+To build the LSTM, there is some more data processing that is needed in comparison the XGBoost model.
+The main things are:
+* We need to scale the data to a [-1,1] scale, using an encoder and decoder to transform the values both ways
+* Add a lookback transformation that is essentially a moving window of data from past points
+  * LSTM models use sequences as inputs that have a shape in 3 dimensions - [batch size, lookback/sequences, num features]
+  * I.e. with a lookback of 10, input might be (2343 timesteps, 10 sequences, 19 features)

 Here we can see the LSTM model compared to the training data.
 Values as inputs for the model are standardized, but I scaled them back up for these representations: